Project "Ultimate 1983 Rabbit GTI"

 Index of Project web pages

 Bodywork & Paint

 My original 1983 Rabbit GTI (owned 1983-1987)

-I will be documenting my whole project on video here, beginning to end:
+I am documenting my whole project on video here, beginning to end:

 Part 1 (intro) - February 1, 2013